KMNV: Moving into FM, TV

 WMIN set up a sister station, WMIN-FM at 99.5 MHz in 1945, which operated until being purchased by the owners of AM station WLOL and took the WLOL-FM call letters in 1956.
 WMIN eventually signed on another FM sister station, at 102.1 MHz.

-In addition to FM, WMIN went into television as well, applying for a television license in 1952 for Channel 11.
+In addition to FM, WMIN went into television, applying for a TV license in 1952 for Channel 11.
 WTCN radio had also applied for this frequency, so the stations arranged to divide the broadcast day between them.
-The stations soon merged as WTCN, which eventually became today's KARE.
+The television stations soon merged as WTCN-TV, today's KARE.

 In 1954, the call sign for 1400 AM briefly changed to WMNS, reflecting a change to a full service format of adult popular music, news and sports.
 The format remained, but the station returned to being WMIN later that year.
 As WDGY, WLOL and KDWB enjoyed success playing Top 40 music in the late 1950s, WMIN joined the fray.

 In July 1962, WMIN adopted an all-news format, adopting the KTWN call letters the following November.
 They were changed back to WMIN the following August.
 In 1967, after playing some country music shows for three years, the station took on the country format full-time.

 The station changed its call sign again in 1972 to KEEY, to match that of its FM sister station.
 KEEY-FM was a popular beautiful music station in the Twin Cities.
 The AM station would eventually air a beautiful music format identical to its FM counterpart by 1981.